Research

 Methods & Data

 Given the volume of existing interview data and time constraints, I decided not to recruit new participants or conduct additional interviews.
-Instead, I focused on data synthesis—a task previously handled by ChatGPT to generate labels for clients.
+Instead, I focused on data cleaning and synthesis— the tasks previously handled by ChatGPT to generate labels for clients.

 I rescreened the interview notes and recordings.
 Eleven participants were purposively sampled across five stakeholder groups (startup founders, artists, product managers, UX/UI designers, and independent developers; n=2–3 per group) to reflect the target user profiles aligned with the startup team's vision.
 The following information was collected to comprehensively reconstruct the customer profiles: